Want a truly great marriage? Start with kindness

 For me, kindness comes down to grace and mercy.
 My pastor describes grace as getting something don’t deserve and mercy as not getting something we do deserve.
 From a God standpoint, that means that we get his love and salvation, despite our sins separating us from Him.
 God’s mercy means that we don’t get his condemnation (since Jesus paid the price) or His reminding us of our sins every time we go to Him.

-In marriage, grace and mercy work much the same way.
+In a great marriage, grace and mercy work much the same way.
 When we water with grace and mercy we are giving our spouse things we may feel he doesn’t deserve and not giving him something we think he does deserve.
 You can see that this runs counter to what the world tells us, right?

 How about an example?